liphlab/liph-website/content/join/master-Lagomarsino.md

 date = "2022-02-28"

 # Project summary to display on homepage.
-summary = "Master's thesis proposal"
+summary = "Master's thesis proposal with prof. Marco Cosentino Lagomarsino"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""